hertzmann/hertzmann.github.io/_posts/2025-10-25-indistinguishability.md

 While skill may still be valued in contemporary art, [it is nothing without a good origin story and ideas behind it](/2020/06/08/wica.html).
 In response to the idea of connoisseurship, contemporary artist Jason Salavon likes to quote [the story of wine connoisseurs misled by food coloring](https://www.theguardian.com/lifeandstyle/2013/jun/23/wine-tasting-junk-science-analysis).

 Mass culture still values skill in a way that the contemporary art world does not.
-Perhaps now mass culture will go through a similar transition.
+Perhaps mass culture will go through a similar transition.

 ----